-Highlights include the $125,000 President's Cup Grand Prix (a World Cup qualifier), the Puissance high-jump competition presented by The Boeing Company, and the WIHS Equitation Finals featuring the country's top junior riders.
+Highlights include the $125,000 President's Cup Grand Prix, presented by Events DC (a World Cup qualifier), the Puissance high-jump competition presented by The Boeing Company, and the WIHS Equitation Finals featuring the country's top junior riders.
 Kids' Day, Barn Night, the WIHS Shetland Pony Steeplechase Championship Series, presented by Charles Owen, entertaining exhibitions, community activities, a silent auction and fabulous shopping in more than 50 specialty boutiques round out this exciting week.

 Since its debut, the WIHS has been a Washington institution attended by presidents, first ladies, celebrities, military and business leaders, as well as countless horse enthusiasts of all ages.

 Washington International Horse Show Association, Ltd. is a 501(c)(3) nonprofit charitable organization headquartered in Washington, DC.
 WIHS Ratings: FEI CSI4*-W, USEF Premier Hunter, USEF 5* Jumper